nwolverson/vscode-ide-purescript/README.md

 This package provides editor support for PureScript projects in Visual Studio Code, similar to the corresponding [atom plugin](https://github.com/nwolverson/atom-ide-purescript).
-Now based on a common [PureScript based core](https://github.com/nwolverson/purescript-ide-purescript-core)!
+Now based on a common [PureScript language server](https://github.com/nwolverson/purescript-language-server)!
 Basic syntax highlighting support is provided by the separate package [language-purescript](https://marketplace.visualstudio.com/items/nwolverson.language-purescript) which should be installed automatically as a dependency.